billchurch/webssh2/README.md

 # Tips
 * If you want to add custom JavaScript to the browser client you can either modify `./src/client.html` and add a **<script>** element, modify `./src/index.js` directly, or check out `webpack.*.js` and add your custom javascript file to a task there (best option).
+# CONTRIBUTING
+As of 0.4.0, we're trying our best to conform to the [Airbnb Javascript Style Guide](https://airbnb.io/projects/javascript/).
+I'm hoping this will make contributions easier and keep the code readable.
+I love shortcuts more than anyone but I've found when making changes to code I've not looked at in a while, it can take me a few momements to deconstruct what was being done due to readbility issues.
+While I don't agree with every decision in the style guide (semi-colons, yuk), it is a good base to keep the code consistent.

+If you've not used it before, I recommend installing the [vscode extensions](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a) for that and [Prettier](https://prettier.io/) and getting familiar.
+The autocorrections are great (especially if you hate dealing with semi-colons...)

+All contributions are welcome, all may not make it into a release...
+To increase the chances of your contribution making it into a release, try your best to conform to the style guides and targets of the project.